-Image via Dmytro Kochetov
+Image via Flickr by Dmytro Kochetov

 Churches all around the world bear the name ‘Trinity Church.’
 The most unusual by far happens to be a small Russian Orthodox Trinity Church made of Siberian pine wood on the tip of King George Island in Antarctica.
 The most famous, arguably, is Manhattan’s Trinity Church.
 Once the tallest building in the city, the church, actually three churches of the same name that were built on the same ground, is one of the most well-endowed and recognizable sights in New York City.
 In another time, it was the first thing sailors and voyagers saw when pulling into New York Harbor.
 Today, though it is dwarfed by buildings, it holds a place in the Financial District that is closely intertwined with history.
 Here are 10 of the most enticing secrets we dug up about it.